How to Secure Multiple Domains with a Single SSL Certificate

 - A hybrid solution that secures multiple domains and their subdomains.

-- Offers the most comprehensive coverage for businesses with complex domain structures.
+- This is the most comprehensive option for businesses with complex domain structures.

 How to Secure Multiple Domains with a Single SSL Certificate